DiAReL: Reinforcement Learning with Disturbance Awareness for Robust Sim2Real Policy Transfer in Robot Control: BACKGROUND AND RELATED WORK

 \section{BACKGROUND AND RELATED WORK}

-A crucial factor in networked control systems and teleoperated robotics is the communication latency, which introduces time delays in the feedback control loop and eventually affects the RL agent to learn or adapt its behavior \cite{Rupam2018}.
+A crucial factor in networked control systems and teleoperated robotics is communication latency, which introduces time delays in the feedback control loop and eventually affects the RL agent to learn or adapt its behavior \cite{Rupam2018}.
 The partial observability induced by receiving outdated state information leads to suboptimal actions and instability in learning \cite{SINGH1994284}.
-In an ordinary MDP any delay more than one time-step disregards the Markov property, since the most recent actions sent become part of the environment's current state that are not observed.
-Early work of Katsikopoulos et al. \cite{Katsikopoulos2003} discussed on formulating DMDPs by means of augmented state spaces to represent deterministic or stochastic action and observation delays.
-Since then, numerous works used pliant model-predictive methods to estimate undelayed observation from the queue of augmented unapplied actions \cite{Walsh2009,Schuitema2010,Firoiu2018,CHEN2021119}.
-On the contrary, model-free approaches relied on the action-augmented observations as forms of Markovian information state in order to derive delay-resolved representations \cite{Ramstedt2019,bouteiller2021,Nath2021} in a proper format for mainstream deep RL algorithms such as Proximal Policy Optimization (PPO) \cite{Schulman.20Jul17} or Soft Actor-Critic (SAC) \cite{Haarnoja2018}.
+In an ordinary MDP, any delay of more than one time step disregards the Markov property since the most recent committed actions become part of the environment's current state and are not observed.
+The early work of Katsikopoulos \emph{et al.} \cite{Katsikopoulos2003} discussed formulating DMDPs through augmented state spaces to represent deterministic or stochastic action and observation delays.
+Since then, numerous works used pliant model-predictive methods to estimate undelayed observation from the queue of augmented unapplied actions \cite{Walsh2009,Schuitema2010,CHEN2021119}.
+On the contrary, model-free approaches relied on the action-augmented observations as forms of Markovian information state to derive delay-resolved representations \cite{Ramstedt2019,bouteiller2021,Nath2021} in a proper format for mainstream deep RL algorithms such as proximal policy optimization (PPO) \cite{Schulman.20Jul17} or soft actor-critic (SAC) \cite{Haarnoja2018}.

 Previous studies \cite{Katsikopoulos2003,Nath2021} have shown that action delays and observation delays are functionally equivalent from the agent's perspective.
-However, this argument is correct when the reward signal suffers from the same amount of delay as the observation (\Cref{fig:delays}-c; e.g., training in real-world).
-In randomized simulations, one can decide whether to use a delayed reward or an immediate one.
-The possible cases of delay types affecting agent-environment interactions are shown in \Cref{fig:delays}.
-In our study, we empirically show that training with immediate rewards (\Cref{fig:delays}-b) helps the agent to converge to higher returns.
+However, this argument is correct when the reward signal suffers from the same amount of delay as the observation (\Cref{fig:delays}(c); e.g., training in the real world).
+In randomized simulations, one can decide whether to use a delayed or immediate reward.
+These possible cases of delay types affecting agent-environment interactions are shown in \Cref{fig:delays}.
+As the first step, our study empirically shows that training with immediate rewards (\Cref{fig:delays}(b)) helps the agent converge to higher returns.